GRamasike/Mini-Project-Two-SA-Crime-Data-Engineering/README.md

 - SSMS (SQL Server Management Studio) - query development and testing <br>

 # 👤 About Me
 I'm an aspiring SQL Developer / Data Engineer building hands-on projects to develop real-world skills in database design, querying, and data pipelines.
-I enjoy working close to the data itself — structuring it, querying it, and making it reliable — and I'm actively working towards a career in SQL development or data engineering.
+I enjoy working close to the data itself — structuring it, querying it, and making it reliable — and I'm actively working towards a career in SQL development or data engineering.<br>

 This project is part of my growing portfolio.